Dayo-Adewuyi/wiz-domian/README.md

 the contract for this app was deployed on the `polygon testnet`.

-#three letters domain cost  0.5Matic, four letters domain cost 0.4Matic and domains greater than four letters cost 0.1Matic.
+#three letter domain cost  0.5Matic, four letter domain cost 0.4Matic and domains greater than four letters cost 0.1Matic.